aseriousbiz/abbot-docs/src/convos/conversation-states.md

 ## Closed

-A conversation by someone from your team at any time by opening the conversation [Timeline](xref:conversation-timeline) in the Abbot Dashboard and selecting "Close Conversation":
+A member of your taem can close a conversation at any time by opening the conversation [Timeline](xref:conversation-timeline) in the Abbot Dashboard and selecting "Close Conversation":

 <img width="1139" alt="image" src="https://user-images.githubusercontent.com/7574/176789612-1c877040-e2b2-4e9d-b4dd-55470ea03131.png">